-The HS36 Processor is based on the highly-efficient ARCv2 instruction set architecture (ISA) and pipeline that deliver a high degree of performance efficiency and code density with minimal power and area for embedded applications.
-These ARC processors are ideally suited for applications such as SSD controllers, networking, medical, industrial and automotive systems, and many other high-end embedded applications.
+The HS38 is based on the highly-efficient ARCv2 instruction set architecture (ISA) and pipeline that deliver a high degree of performance efficiency and code density required for embedded applications.
+It is designed to be used in applications such as home routers and gateways, data centers, ADAS automotive systems, smart appliances, wearables, mobile devices and many other high-end embedded applications.

-ARC HS36 Processors are highly configurable and enable designers to tailor each instance on their SoC for the optimum balance of performance, power and area.
+The ARC HS38 processor is highly configurable and enables designers to tailor each instance on their SoC for the optimum balance of performance, power and area.
 User-defined instructions that enable the integration of a user’s proprietary hardware accelerators allow for further optimization of the processors to dramatically improve application-specific performance while reducing power consumption.

-To minimize system-level latency and increase overall system performance, the HS36 Processor supports close coupled memories and direct mapping of peripherals, providing single-cycle access to other IP and memory blocks on the SoC.
-Native ARM® AMBA® AXI™ and AHB™ standard interfaces are configurable for 32-bit or 64-bit transactions to optimize throughput.
+To minimize system-level latency and increase overall system performance, the HS38 processor supports close coupled memories and direct mapping of peripherals, providing single-cycle access to other IP and memory blocks on the SoC.
+Native ARM® AMBA® AXI™ and AHB-Lite™ standard interfaces are configurable for 32-bit or 64-bit transactions to optimize throughput.

 - Instruction and data caches from 4KB to 64KB each